 - Strains/sprains (13 percent)

-While hoverboards may be one of the newest toys, many other wheeled toys result in trips to the emergency department.
+While these hoverboard injury statistics may seem alarming, many other wheeled toys — that have been around much longer — result in trips to the emergency room as well.
 During the same 2015 to 2016 time period, skateboards caused almost 121,400 injuries.

-How can you keep your kids safe when using any kind of wheeled toy?
+So, if skateboards and hoverboards are dangerous, how can you keep your kids safe when using a wheeled toy?
 Here are some tips from pediatric emergency medicine physician Jerri Rose, MD: